jimbet/vmware_uefi/README.md

 4. ***Motherboard Model*** = ***Intel Corporation H610E Alder Lake Intel Corporate***
 5. ***RAM Manufacturer*** = ***Kingston Tech.
 RAM***

+***Update: The whole solution now completely hides the virtual environment.
+Not even Windows itself know that it's on a virtual environment.
+The downside is that many remnants of 15AD are in the driver INF.
+Will do if I have the spare time***

+<br><br>
 System Information:
 ![System Information](https://raw.githubusercontent.com/jimbet/vmware_uefi/refs/heads/main/sys-info-grab.png)